The Eric Marson Slide Preparation Award

 Entry conditions for the Eric Marson Slide Preparation Award 2022

 Awards of Merit will be given to slides of excellent quality at the Annual Exhibition of the Quekett Microscopical Club where they will be displayed for other members and guests to inspect, admire and discuss.
-Photographs of the slides and their subjects will be taken in advance and by entering you agree that images may be shown at the online Quekex 2022 and on the Club website.
+Photographs of the slides and their subjects will be taken in advance of judging, and by entering you agree that images may be shown at the online Quekex 2022 and on the Club website.
 They may also be reproduced for use at Club and outreach events.
 Copyright remains with the author.

 This award is a celebration of making microscope slides.
 It is designed to provide the opportunity to share good ideas and to develop and encourage the making of slides, and to encourage and inspire others in the field of microscopy.

 - To recognise standards of excellence of Members in making permanent microscopical preparations.

 - To encourage Members to offer their best work for assessment and possible awards of a Certificate of Merit.

 Entry is open to all members of the Quekett Microscopical Club, the Postal Microscopical Society and Iceni who are not professional slides mounters.
 Entry is also open to family members living in the same household as a Quekett Microscopical Club member.